nirajpant07/TaskManagerCLI/README.md

 - Invalid commands show helpful error messages
 - Data corruption triggers automatic recovery
 - Network issues are handled gracefully

+## 📝 License

+This project is licensed under the [MIT License](LICENSE).

+You are free to use, modify, and distribute this software for personal or commercial purposes, provided that the original copyright and license notice are included in all copies or substantial portions of the software.

+**Summary:**
+- ✅ Free for personal and commercial use
+- ✅ Modification and redistribution allowed
+- ❌ No warranty is provided

+See the [LICENSE](LICENSE) file for the full license text.

 ---